Who am I in my horses eyes?

 https://knighthoodoftheacademicartorriding.eu/uk/

-Member of International Equine Professionals
+Full Member of IEP (International Equine Professional)

 https://www.iepglobal.net/behaviour-consultants-trainers